liquidprompt/liquidprompt/docs/config.rst

 .. attribute:: LP_WIFI_STRENGTH_THRESHOLD
    :type: int
-   :value: -75
+   :value: 40

-   Display the lowest wireless signal strength when the strength is below this threshold (in DB).
-0 DB is the highest value possible.
+   Display the lowest wireless signal strength when the strength percentage is below this threshold.

    :attr:`LP_ENABLE_WIFI_STRENGTH` must be enabled to have any effect.